-From November 2010 to April 2012, a total of 40 groundwater samples were collected from the well and analyzed for PCE.
-PCE concentrations ranged from nondetect to 120 $\mu$ g/L. Initial groundwater sample results indicated higher levels of PCE in late 2010 and early 2011.
+From November 2010 to May 2014, more than 80 groundwater samples were collected from the well and analyzed for PCE.
+PCE concentrations ranged from nondetect to 92.5 $\mu$ g/L. Initial groundwater sample results indicated higher levels of PCE in late 2010 and early 2011.
 But samples collected later indicated significantly lower PCE concentrations.
-Figure 2 shows the PCE results for the well.
 The highest concentrations of PCE were recorded during the time the well was shut down (November 2010-March 2011).
 Several nondetects were also recorded during this time.
 No VOC sampling data were available before November 2010.
 Factors that could account for varying levels of PCE in the well over time include the location and nature of the contaminant source and the subsurface characteristics and groundwater flow in the area.
 A number of factors also may have influenced whether the available PCE sample results are representative of PCE levels in the well over time, including whether the well was in normal operation prior to sample collection, how long the well may have operated prior to sample collection, and how the well was purged (pumped) prior to sample collection during well shutdown.